-This course extends the experiential processes begun in Foundations of Emotion-Focused Therapy.
+This is the follow-up course to Foundations of Emotion-Focused Therapy.
 If the advanced empathic skills taught in Foundations help the clinician to accurately land with the client in their immediate experiencing, this is a course on staying with that experience.
 This means carefully and sensitively facilitating contact with various experiential elements, including sensory perception, narrative, meaning, bodily-felt sense, emotion, need, and action tendency.

 The course is comprised of lecture, discussion, demonstration, and lots of experiential practice.